toradex/moses/clients/python/docs/DevicesApi.md

 # **containers_getcontainer**
 > DockerContainer containers_getcontainer(device_id, container_id)

-get container details
+Get information about a container

-Get detailed information on a specific container
+Get detailed information on a specific container running on a device

 ### Example